 - Add the mushroom broth and plant milk, and bring to a boil, then lower the temperature.
 Stir well to incorporate the flour and to thicken the sauce.

-- Add all the seasonings (bay leaf, garlic powder, onion powder, minced onion flake, thyme, ground mustard, sea salt and pepper) and roasted garlic paste (see notes section), increase the heat, bring to a boil, then immediately lower to a simmer and cook for 5 minutes.
+- Add all the seasonings (bay leaf, garlic powder, onion powder, dried minced onions, dried crushed thyme leaves, ground mustard, sea salt and black pepper) and roasted garlic paste (see notes section), increase the heat, bring to a boil, then immediately lower to a simmer and cook for 5 minutes.

-- Remove the pot from the heat, discard the bay leaf, and transfer the mixture plus 1/3 cup of the sautéed mushrooms into a high-speed blender and pulse until completely smooth, about one minute.
+- Remove the pot from the heat, allow to cool slightly, then discard the bay leaf, and transfer the mixture plus 1/3 cup of the sautéed mushrooms into a high-speed blender and pulse until completely smooth, about one minute.
 You may have to do this in several batches.
 Please be very careful.
 Cover the high-speed blender with a thick tea towel to prevent burns when unscrewing the lid as the steam builds, creates pressure, and can squirt out when you unscrew the lid.
-Transfer the mixture back to the pot, add the plant yogurt, remaining sautéed mushrooms, beans, and spinach.
+Transfer the mixture back to the pot, add the plant yogurt, remaining sautéed mushrooms (with any remaining liquid from Step 2 above), beans, and spinach.
 Cook for several minutes.

 - Taste test the flavor.
 This is the time you can adjust the flavors; increase seasonings, if desired, to suit your personal preferences.

-- Serve immediately over potatoes, pasta, or rice.
+- Serve immediately over cooked pasta potatoes, or rice.

 *Roasted Garlic Paste: Roasting garlic is very easy and adds tons of flavor to dishes.
 Preheat the oven to 400 F. Take a sharp knife and cut about a third of an inch off the top of a garlic bulb, just to expose the garlic clove tops.
 (Skins on) Wrap the garlic bulb (cut side up) in some parchment paper and roast in the oven for 30 minutes, turn off the oven, and allow the garlic bulb to sit in the hot oven for 10 minutes or until the cloves are soft.
 Allow to slightly cool before popping them out of the skins to prevent burns.
-Mash into a paste.
+Mash the roasted garlic cloves into a paste.
 Refrigerate any leftovers.
 Note: you can place the parchment paper wrapped garlic bulb in a muffin tin to keep the cut side up while roasting in the oven.
-You may want to roast several bulbs at a time and keep the extras refrigerated.
+TIP: You may want to roast several bulbs at a time and keep the extras refrigerated as roasted garlic adds so much dimension and flavor to dishes.

 *Mushroom Broth: We use Pacific Organic Mushroom Broth.
 We love this brand because it is Whole Food Plant Based compliant, as it does not contain MSG, has no oil, and does not contain any highly-processed ingredients.
 This brand of mushroom broth has a beautiful mellow flavor.
 If you use another brand of mushroom broth, you may need to adjust the seasonings accordingly if you are not using Pacific Organic Mushroom Broth.

 *Vegan White Wine: The white wine flavor makes a difference.
 It totally makes this recipe by adding dimension.
-The alcohol burns off and you are left with this beautiful nuance of flavor.
+The alcohol burns off/reduces and you are left with this beautiful nuance of flavor.
 You do not have to add the white wine.
 We tried it with and without the wine and the flavor is very good without it, but the white wine just takes this dish to the next level of deliciousness.
+We used Vegan Sovereign Blanc White Wine or any Vegan dry white wine will work equally well.
+(Note: Most of the WFPB doctors cook with wine as the alcohol evaporates and you are left with beautiful flavor).

 *Flour: Largely dependent upon the moisture level of the mushrooms, you may find that you need to make a “slurry” to thicken the gravy.
-You can add this near the end by mixing 2 Tablespoons of flour with 2 Tablespoons of water in a small bowl, whisk well.
+You can add this near the end by mixing 2 Tablespoons of flour (or cornstarch) with 2 Tablespoons of water in a small bowl, whisk well.
 Increase the heat of the mushroom sauce, then stir in the slurry a little at a time until the gravy thickness reaches the desired level.
+We used Bob’s Red Mill 1:1 gluten free flour.

 *Pasta: We used the 9-oz. package of Delallo Gluten Free Lasagna noodles.
 We cooked them for 4 minutes, then removed them from the boiling water, ran them quickly under cold water, then stacked them and sliced them into one inch to one and a half inch pieces.
 This is extra work, but we loved the outcome.
 We did this because we couldn’t find a vegan gluten free pappardelle pasta in any of our local stores.
 You don’t have to do this method at all, instead you can use any Whole Food Plant Based pasta of your choosing.